NRException/SophosEnterpriseUninstaller/README.md

 # SophosEnterpriseUninstaller

 This project facilitates a powershell script which is deployable via SCCM / PDQ etc to uninstall both sophos enterprise on-premise and Sophos Cloud.
+Sophos recommend that this is done in a certain order, so the uninstall process is weighted and sorted to favour certain installs that are found in a certain order.
+Sophos's documentation can be found here: https://community.sophos.com/kb/en-us/109668

 ## Getting Started